cse-labs/res-edge-labs/labs/gitops-argo-cd.md

   - We refer to this Cluster as a "member cluster"
     - Member clusters can be listed with the `ds clusters list` command
     - We will use `central-la-nola-2301` as our member cluster name
-      - You can use any cluster in the
+      - You can use any cluster in the data service
 - The default deployment will include
   - ArgoCD
   - heartbeat
   - redis
+  - heartbeat and redis are deployed by ArgoCD based on the data service settings

 ## Work in Progress